Named driver car insurance

 When adding a named driver to your car insurance policy, the kind of cover they will have depends on the type of insurance you have.

 In most cases, if you have comprehensive insurance, the named driver will also have comprehensive cover.
-However, it is important to review the policy details to ensure that both you and the named driver have the appropriate level of coverage.
+However, it is important to review the policy details to ensure that both you and the named driver have the appropriate level of cover.

 Additionally, the named driver should be covered for any additional extras you have added to your policy, such as breakdown cover, motor legal protection, and personal accident cover.